International Graduate Student Application Requirements

 - Official transcript evaluation of undergraduate and graduate coursework from colleges/universities attended outside the U.S. Students must request a course-by-course evaluation from one of the following:

-- For international applicants to the Graham School of Management, official results of the GRE (Graduate Record Examination) are required.
-For consideration, applicants must show a minimum combined GRE Score of 1000, with a minimum score of 450 on the Verbal section and 4.0 on the Writing section.
+- For international applicants to the Graham School of Management, official results of the GRE or GMAT are required.
+For consideration, applicants must show a preferred combined GRE score of 300, with a minimum score of 150 on the Verbal section and 4.0 on the Writing section.
 Preferred combined GMAT score of 950 (cumulative GPA from degree-granting institution multiplied by 200).

 - Notarized Affidavit of Support (PDF) form completed by sponsor(s) to demonstrate an international applicant's ability to afford tuition and living expenses while pursuing his/her degree.

 - Valid no later than six months upon receipt